Once Upon a Time…

 You’re expected to attend all classes, or at least as many as possible.
 Please try to arrive on time, as we usually have our critiques at the start of class plus instructions and briefing.
 If for whatever reason you cannot attend class, please do let me know in advance by text 087 9919211.
 Class development, atmosphere, group discussion and projects depend on your attendance.

-In order to obtain your certificate of course completion, you must attend 26 full classes out of 30, complete all the course work assigned, and participate in the group show, if work is accepted.
+In order to obtain your certificate of course completion, you must not miss more than 5 classes, including location drawing, complete all the course work assigned, and participate in the group show, if your work is deemed of high enough quality.

 As is true of other art courses, you are expected to purchase your own supplies.
 You’re equally responsible for bringing all appropriate supplies to each class.